 Day 1: Arrive in Delhi

-The prelude of your exciting China tour starts when you meet our professional local guide at Kathmandu International Airport after reclaiming your luggage and clearing the customs.
+The prelude of your exciting tour starts when you meet our professional local guide at Indira Gandhi International Airport after reclaiming your luggage and clearing the customs.

 The guide will accompany you in a comfortable vehicle to the hotel and help you with the check-in procedure.
 The rest of the day is left for you to have a good rest or to become familiar with the capital city of India by yourself.